-We are currently leaving behind the Piscean Age, and shifting into the Aquarian Age.
+We are currently leaving behind the Piscean Age, and shifting into the Aquarian Age (when the Aquarian Age ends, we’ll transition into the Age of Capricorn).
 Some astrologers believe we are already fully in the Aquarian Age, whereas others suggest we are at the end of transitioning into it.
 This so-called cusp period (transitioning to a new age) can take anywhere from a few years to a few hundred years.
 Nevertheless, each age is recognized by its own axiom, or theme, from which humanity draws principles of truth that define our experience of reality.

 The Piscean values focused on the ego, as humans developed greater control over nature through building cities, industry and powerful technologies.
 This value system focused on status and following others.
 Aquarian consciousness, in contrast, is prophesied to focus on the human soul, leading us to experience greater compassion in relation to our self and everyone around us.

-Yogi Bhajan, the guru known for spreading Kundalini yoga in the West, developed the five sutras of the Aquarian Age through his knowledge of Western astrology and beliefs of the Sikh tradition.
+Yogi Bhajan, the guru known for spreading Kundalini yoga in the West, developed the five sutras of the Aquarian Age through his knowledge of Western astrology and adherence to the Sikh principles of living and faith.
 He began teaching these sutras, or principles, in the 1970’s to help students of spirituality (and increasingly, anyone confused and frustrated by the state of things) navigate through this new age and live with greater peace, awareness and sensitivity.